-- 4.34 There are situations where an escape stair needs the added protection of a protected lobby or protected corridor.
-These are: - a. where the stair is the only one serving a building (or part of a building) which has more than one storey above or below the ground storey (except for small premises covered in paragraph 4.6); or - b. where the stair serves any storey at a height greater than 18m; or - c. where the building is designed for phased evacuation (see paragraph 4.29a).
+- needs the added protection of a protected lobby or protected corridor.
+These are: - a. where the stair is the only one serving a building (or part of a building) which has more than one storey above or below the ground storey (except for small premises covered in paragraph 4.6a); or - b. where the stair serves any storey at a height greater than 18m; or - c. where the building is designed for phased evacuation (see paragraph 4.29a).